 What Are The Follow-up Guidelines For Congenital Hypothyroidism?

 The follow-up guidelines during the thyroxine replacement therapy are;

 - Follow-up should be done at a regular interval, the first follow-up after two weeks and the second after six weeks.
 Later, the follow-up should be every 2-3 months for the first year.

 - At each follow-up visit, a thyroid function test should be done and the dose may be adjusted if required.

 - Hearing tests of the infant should also be conducted.

 How Can Congenital Hypothyroidism Be Prevented?

-Pregnant women diagnosed with thyroid cancer, if they take radioactive iodine, it may destroy the thyroid gland in developing fetus.
+For pregnant women diagnosed with thyroid cancer, if they take radioactive iodine, it may destroy the thyroid gland in the developing fetus.
 Such infants should be critically monitored for any sign of hypothyroidism.
 Taking iodine-supplement salts during pregnancy may also reduce the risk of hypothyroidism in infants.